Mathematics & StatisticsEquality & Diversity

 • flexible approaches and provisions that encompass the working day, the working year and a working life and enable individuals at all career and life stages, to maximise their contribution to mathematics, their department and institution.

-Piscopia Society
+Piscopia Initiative

 The society offers events to: